 Room To Fail And Keep Going

-Having a test budget of $5,000 to spend on a new platform means that if our first idea is wrong, we have the room and opportunity to test out a second and sometimes a third idea.
+Having a test budget of $5,000 to spend on a new platform means that if our first idea is wrong, we have the room and opportunity to test out a second idea (or sometimes a third idea).
 We could have the right keywords and the wrong landing page but with only $2,000 or $750 to spend we would not have known that.

 We recently had an auto client where we got the wrong keywords on the first pass.
 We luckily had room in the budget to test out our second batch and that did the trick.
 We saw the conversions flow into the client’s site, which wasn’t anything fancy, once we turned on the second batch of keywords.
 Testing and learning is something we do with every client and each test is a learning opportunity for everyone.